 In 1620, Plimoth Plantation leaders decided marriage belonged to the courts, not to the church.
 Therefore, they concluded, the courts could grant a Puritan divorce.
 As governor, William Bradford said marriage should be ‘performed by the magistrate, as being a civil thing.’

 The Massachusetts Bay Puritans gave the governor’s council, known as the Court of Assistants, the power to decide divorce cases.

-A magistrate not only granted the divorce, but seized James Luxford's property and gave it to Elizabeth.
+A magistrate not only granted the divorce, but seized James Luxford’s property and gave it to Elizabeth.
 Luxford probably left his first wife in England, which wasn’t all that unusual.
-The court would not have given his property to Elizabeth if his first wife lived in Massachusetts, because that would reduce the first wife into poverty.
+The court would not have given his property to Elizabeth if his first wife lived in Massachusetts, because that would reduce the first wife to poverty.

 The magistrate gave a harsh sentence to James Luxford for his Puritan divorce.

 He could not come within sight of Elizabeth, and he had to sit in the stock for an hour.
 He also had to pay court fines of 100 pounds.
 Finally, the court banished him from Massachusetts.

 Elizabeth Luxford, who changed her name back to Albone, was well rid of him.
 He later was later found guilty of ‘forgery, lying, and other foul offences.’
 The court sentenced him to a whipping, to have his ears cut off and to be –again — banished.
 He fled to Plimoth Plantation, where he lived in extreme poverty and distress.
 She remarried and enjoyed the beneficence of the church in Cambridge.

 The next Puritan divorce didn’t happen for another five years, when Anne Clarke’s husband deserted her to live with another woman.
 The grandfather of the great theologian Jonathan Edwards got a divorce.